BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 He is a strong believer that travel can be a powerful force for good.
-Travel helps to protect and empower local cultures, help to develop a sense of responsibility with the environment, and open our minds and hearts to other traditions and ways of living.
+Travel helps protect and empower local cultures, helps develop a sense of responsibility with the environment, and opens our hearts and minds to other traditions and ways of life.

 Say Hueque & Argentina Family Travel

-At the age of 24, he founded Say Hueque based on 3 values that are still our milestones.
-Love for Nature, share with local communities, and the importance of doing all of that with a deep passion for travel and exploration.
+At the age of 24, he founded Say Hueque based on three values that are still our milestones: a love of nature, the importance of sharing with local communities, and the importance of doing all of that with a deep passion for travel and exploration.

 As the Ambassador of the Transformational Travel Council in Argentina and also the local Ambassador for the Adventure Travel Trade Association, he is now promoting a change in the industry to inspire a more sustainable way of traveling.

-Today, father of two boys, he now spends a lot of time traveling together as a family, where he has a front-row seat to see how traveling transforms, teaches, and moves his kids in the deepest of ways.
-It is with the fuel from these experiences that he decided to develop a new travel division, which has become his new passion: Argentina Family Travel, his latest passion.
+Nowadays, Rafa spends a lot of time traveling with his wife and two sons.
+He has a front-row seat to see how traveling transforms, teaches, and moves his kids in the deepest of ways.
+It is with the fuel from these experiences that he decided to develop a new travel division, which has become his new passion: Argentina Family Travel.